Etosha National Park (East)

-This area experiences much higher rainfall than the other areas of Etosha but, as far as I know, following excellent downpours in 2010 and 2011, hardly any rain has fallen here since.
+This area experiences much higher rainfall than the other areas of Etosha but, as far as I know, following excellent downpours in 2010 and 2011, very little rain had fallen until recently.
 Like those at Okaukuejo and Halali, the rest camp waterhole at Namutoni is floodlit at night.
 The covered viewing area is shown on the right.

 If you`re staying here overnight, the best way to find them is to scan the area of short grass between the fence and the waterhole by torchlight.
 I never saw any snakes within the camp during several brief visits, but this unidentified species was basking on a roadside termite mound close to the rest camp.
 The Mongoose was keeping watch from another termite mound just along the road, obviously unaware that a potential meal was nearby.
 There are eight different types of mongoose in Africa, several of which are resident in Namibia so I`m not exactly sure as to what species this one belongs.